 I always emphasize to parents to never ignore their kids’ foot and leg pain.
 When children are experiencing foot or leg pain, I recommend treating the condition with a pair of good supportive shoes.
 However, if the pain persists after wearing the right pair of shoes, then we might consider providing the child with a pair of orthotics as well.

 At the specialized children’s’ shoe store that I work for, we help hundreds of children with foot issues.
 I handle approximately 200 fittings/try-ons per week.

 Pediatricians and physical therapists are constantly referring families to the store since we are one of the few stores in the country that specializes in fitting shoes with orthotics.

 This doesn’t mean that every child who has foot issues needs orthotics.
 In most cases we start with a supportive shoe and observe how the child adapts.
-If the problem persists and doesn’t improve, that’s when we try an orthotic.
+If the problem persists and doesn’t improve, that’s when you can have them try an orthotic.

 Even though some studies claim that sneakers don’t speed up the corrective process when it comes to straighten kids’ feet and legs, I have seen the positive impact that a good supportive shoe can have for a child that is toeing-in.